Abhay520/Manga-Downloader-Discord-Bot/README.md

 Copy the contents of the file you will download to config/googleDriveCred.json.
 Create a folder called "manga" on the root directory and you are ready to go!

-Just run "npm start" on the root directory to use the bot
+Just run "npm install" followed by "npm start" on the root directory to use the bot